polar-kev/Pong_SFML/README.md

 Pong game created using SFML

-I created this game to practice my C++ skills.
+I created this game using the Simple and Fast Media Library (SFML) to practice my C++ skills.